Skipton: History

 Evidence for prehistoric habitation in the Skipton area includes an "important outlying group" of cup and ring marked rocks on Skipton Moor, to the south-east of the town, and in the same area there is an enclosed Iron Age hilltop settlement.

-The name Skipton means 'sheep-town', a northern dialect form of Shipton.
-Its name derives from the Old English sceap (sheep) and tun (town or village).
-The name is recorded in the Domesday Book of 1086.
+Skipton is recorded in the Domesday Book of 1086.
 The town was important during the English Civil War, and was the site of prisoner-of-war camps during the First and Second World Wars.